 Amazon Rival Jet.com Goes Live

-Promising to offer the lowest prices on the internet, the well-funded shopping membership site opens publicly to US consumers.
+With the promise of offering the lowest prices on the internet, the well-funded shopping membership site opens publicly to US consumers.

 Jet.com, the members-only e-commerce marketplace, opened to the public Tuesday morning after months in beta.